-Currencies are the pillar of in-app purchase monetization.
-They drive mobile game revenues, affect user experiences, and much more.
+Currencies are the pillar of in-app purchases and provide the basis for your overall monetization strategy.
+Furthermore, they drive mobile game revenues, affect user experiences, and much more.

 I’m bringing you 12 different types of mobile game currencies, their main characteristics, and examples.